New Zealand Air Training Corps: Flying

-Units teach aviation theory as part of the parade nights, and units typically organise practical Flying Training for the cadets in partnership with local Aero Clubs.
+Units teach aviation theory as part of the parade nights and units typically organise practical Flying Training for cadets in partnership with local Aero Clubs.
 There is an annual National Aviation Course, consisting of separate Flying and Navigation flights.
 Those that opt for the Flying component spend two weeks covering both theory and practical lessons in flying, with First Solo being a common achievement for those over 16 years of age.
-The Navigation component is a 1-week long theoretical and practical course covering the NZ CAA Private Pilot Licence syllabus.
-The practical content included 4 navigation flights building up from an initial 30 minute map reading exercise to a full two hour Navigation exercise covering up to 100 nmi distance.
+The Navigation component is a 1-week-long theoretical and practical course covering the NZ CAA Private Pilot Licence syllabus.
+The practical content includes 4 navigation flights building up from an initial 30-minute map reading exercise to a full two-hour Navigation exercise covering up to 100 nmi distance.
 As of 2021 the cost of attending the aviation courses for Air Cadets has increased, with the cost per person for those attending the two courses required to pay the following: